 M.P.A., University of New Haven, 1974

-William H. Carbone is the Senior Lecturer and Director of Experiential Education at the Henry C. Lee College of Criminal Justice and Forensic Science.
+William H. Carbone is the Executive Director of Justice Programs and Senior Lecturer and Director of Experiential Education at the University of New Haven’s (UNH) Henry C. Lee College of Criminal Justice and Forensic Science.
 He teaches courses at the undergraduate and graduate levels in various aspects of the juvenile and adult criminal justice systems.
-Mr. Carbone held a Practitioner-In-Residence appointment at University of New Haven from 1995 to 2013, prior to his current full-time position at the university.
+In addition, he directs the College’s Internship and Coop experiential education programs.
+Mr. Carbone held a Practitioner-in-Residence appointment at the University of New Haven from 1995 to 2013, prior to his current full-time position at the university.

 In addition, Mr. Carbone directs the Tow Youth Justice Institute at UNH, a partnership between the Tow Foundation and the State of Connecticut to promote juvenile justice reform through collaboration with advocates, non-profits, government and other stakeholders.
 The Institute’s work includes a Leadership Development Program that targets current system staff and prepares them to be the future reformers in juvenile justice; an expanded and robust juvenile justice curriculum and complimentary experiential education opportunities that will build a more passionate and dedicated future workforce in juvenile justice; numerous data-driven efforts to advance evidence –based public policies and practices through research, evaluation and deliberate study.